 The chicken meals are generally the most filling.
 While I never finish a meal still feeling hungry, I do wish the portions were larger on some of them.
 This might not be an issue though depending on how much you typically eat.

-In general, I don’t feel like the breakfast meals are worth it.
-The only exception is the Maple Quinoa Porridge.
-You should try that.
-The other breakfast dishes are mostly egg-based.
+As far as the breakfast meals, I don’t feel like they’re worth it.
+Mainly because they’re mostly egg-based.
 Unfortunately, I can’t get really excited about eggs.
 And you don’t get a whole lot of food for your money.
+The only exception are their porridge dishes (which cycle in and out).
+Those are good whenever they’re available (the non-paleo variety).

 From the outside looking in, I’ve been really impressed with how Freshly operates.